adshares/adshares-docs/protocol/synchronization/index.rst

 Why is synchronization needed?
 ------------------------------

-For comparison, here is how :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` interact with each other in centralized systems:
+In centralized systems, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` interact with each other in the following way:

-* In the very moment a :ref:`User <protocol-definitions-user>` navigates to their :ref:`Site <protocol-definitions-site>`, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` broadcast information regarding their :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`.
+* In the very moment a :ref:`User <protocol-definitions-user>` navigates to their :ref:`Site <protocol-definitions-site>`, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` broadcast information regarding their :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` and :ref:`Context Data <protocol-definitions-contextdata>`.
-* :ref:`Demand-Side Platforms <protocol-definitions-dsp>` use the information contained in :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`
-  (plus :ref:`Context Data <protocol-definitions-contextdata>`) to offer their bids for buying advertising space.
+* :ref:`Demand-Side Platforms <protocol-definitions-dsp>` use the information contained in :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` and :ref:`Context Data <protocol-definitions-contextdata>` to offer their bids for buying advertising space.

 However, in :ref:`Adshares Protocol <adshares-protocol>` a different workflow is applied: